fivdi/brkontru/doc/pins.md

 ## pins Object - Header Pins

-An object with one pin property for each pin available for usage.
+An object with one pin property for each header pin available for usage.
 Typically, pin objects are passed to constructors.

 ```js
 var bot = require('brkontru'),